 Eligible recipients include Stanford instructors, research associates, postdoctoral students, and faculty at any career stage from any discipline (including, but not limited to, the basic sciences, engineering, medicine, health policy, environmental and earth sciences, political science, economics, law, business, and the humanities).
 All applicants must be enrolled or employed at Stanford during the duration of the two-year award.

-NOTE: Eligibility for the Rosenkranz Prize was previously restricted to junior Stanford researchers.
-However, researchers at any career stage, including senior faculty, are now eligible to apply – although preference will still be given to junior scholars.
-We encourage applications from members of groups that are traditionally underrepresented in academic research.
+Researchers at any career stage, including senior faculty, are eligible to apply—but strong preference will be given to more junior scholars.
+We also encourage applications from members of groups that are traditionally underrepresented in academic research.

 Submission Requirements